Manchester United’s lack of striking options has been clear for some time now.

 Wout Weghorst joined the club on loan in January to help plug the gap for the second half of the season.

-However, when the summer roles around, it is clear Manchester United will be in the market for a top no.9.
+However, when the summer rolls around, it is clear Manchester United will be in the market for a top no.9.

-One of the names being linked is Harry Kane of Tottenham and England.
+One of the names being linked is Goncalo Ramos of Benfica and Portugal.